-If you're still not sure whether your property is on a limited-access road, contact the Transport Agency’s Consents and Approval team at firstname.lastname@example.org who will be able to advise.
+Our limited-access road maps are currently being updated for publication.
+If you're not sure whether your property is on a limited-access road or if you wish to find out about a section, contact the Transport Agency’s Consents and Approval team at firstname.lastname@example.org who will be able to advise.

 If your property is on a limited-access road, vehicles and stock can only access the road from an 'authorised crossing place'.